Bradley-svg/GB-Heat-Pump-App-V1/docs/password-reset-webhook.md

 ## 2. Provisioning Steps

-1. **Create the webhook endpoint** with your delivery provider (SendGrid Inbound Parse, SES Lambda, internal service, etc.).
-Ensure it supports HTTPS and bearer-token auth.
+1. **Create the webhook endpoint** inside the GreenBro VPC/Workers account (protect it with Cloudflare Access if exposed).
+That handler can then call your email/SMS provider after verifying the HMAC signature.
 2. **Bind secrets** via wrangler:
    ```bash
    # preview